 Tip #2: Use Content Scheduling Tools

-If you are going to publish content to your website or blog consistently (and you should!), having content scheduling tools can help keep your workflow organized.
+If you are going to publish content on your website or blog on a regular basis (and you should!), having content scheduling tools can help keep your content creation workflow organized.

-You can use simple spreadsheet-based Editorial Templates to help schedule and track the content planning and production process, or use a plugin.
+You can use simple spreadsheets to help schedule and track the content creation, or use a WordPress plugin.

 Spreadsheet-Based Editorial Templates

-You can easily create a simple editorial content master template to help you schedule your content creation using a spreadsheet program …
+You can keep things simple and schedule your content creation using a spreadsheet program …

-Use this spreadsheet to plan your content production and publishing schedule.
-For example, you can add the following columns to the spreadsheet:
+Use the master spreadsheet to plan your content creation and publishing schedule.
+For example, in the spreadsheet, you can add the following columns:

-- Date: Record the date you plan to publish the content.
-Tip: You can use color-coding to indicate when your content has been published.
-Additionally, you can create another column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site.
+- Date: Type in the date you plan to publish the content.
+Tip: You can use color-coding to indicate when content has been published.
+You can also add a second column to record 1) the date your content needs to be created by, and 2) the date your content is scheduled to publish on your site or blog.

-- Author: Who will write or create the content.
+- Author: Who will write or create this content.
 (See Step 10 below)

-- Category: If you are publishing to your blog, enter the blog post category you will publish this item under.
+- Category: If you are publishing content to your blog, specify the blog post category you will publish this item under.

-- Offer: What is this specific content item designed to sell or promote?
+- CTA: What is this particular item of content designed to sell or promote?
 Record your offer or call-to-action here.

-- Headline: Enter your article headline, content item title, etc.
+- Headline: Enter your blog post or article headline, article title, etc.

-- Description: Enter a brief description or purpose of your content.
+- Description: Enter a brief description or purpose of the content here.

-- SEO: The main keyword phrase your content is targeting.
+- SEO: The main keyword phrase targeted by your content.

 - URL: After publishing the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)

-- Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.
+- Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.